What am I seeing?

-On the Intel® Server Boards listed at the bottom of this page, a Processor IERR can be confirmed or discarded from the Basic Input Output System (BIOS) Setup Utility under Advanced > Processor Configuration > CPU Retest.
+On the Intel® Server Boards listed at the bottom of this page, you can confirm or discard a Processor IERR from the Basic Input/Output System (BIOS) Setup Utility under Advanced > Processor Configuration > CPU Retest.

-In some cases a system restart can also eliminate an IERR.
-However, if the problem persists:
+In some cases, a system restart can also eliminate an IERR.

-- Try to boot up the system with one processor at the time
+- Try to start the system with one processor at a time.

 - Test another processor if possible.